kubernetes-sigs/kueue/keps/2076-kueuectl/README.md

     * Create ClusterQueues and LocalQueues.
     * Listing Queues and Workloads that meet certain criteria.
-    * Stopping and resuming execution in ClusteQueues and LocalQueues.
+    * Stopping and resuming execution in ClusterQueues and LocalQueues.
     * Stopping and resuming individual Workloads.
-    * (In the future) Migrating workloads between LocalQueues and other avanced operations
+    * (In the future) Migrating workloads between LocalQueues and other advanced operations

 * Build it on top of kubectl (as a [kubectl plugin](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/)) to reuse all of the authentication/cluster selection methods.